My photography has its origins in the south west of Ireland, in beautiful Kerry

 Do you take better pictures with this technology?
 Probably not!
 But it encourages and demands focus, concentration and discipline.

-And if you you like my pictures, then that's exactly what worked.
+And if you like my pictures, then that's exactly what worked.